Stripe disorder and dynamics in the hole-doped antiferromagnetic insulator La5/3Sr1/3CoO4

-Both wipeouts, which are indicative of very slow dynamical excitations, provide a strong indication of the physics of both the charge and spin degrees of freedom which are both relevant in describing stripe fluctuations.
-The two nuclear probes are both coupled to the EFG via their quadrupole moment as well as to the local magnetic field.
-The fast relaxations of $^{59}$Co and $^{139}$La above 100~K have no counterpart in our $\mu$SR data (described below), and therefore must be due to EFG fluctuations, to which $I=1/2$ muons are not sensitive.
-The excitations underlying such EFG fluctuations most likely consists of thermally assisted hopping of holes across stripes, apparently taking place well below the charge ordering temperature.
-Such a charge motion slows down on cooling, down to a complete freezing at temperatures of the order of 100~K, at which the full NMR signal amplitude is recovered.
-The origin of the low temperature wipeout is almost certainly magnetic as shown by the magnetic measurements that we now describe.
+Both peaks are indicative of very slow dynamic excitations of the stripes.
+These slow excitations may involve either separate charge and spin degrees of freedom or their interplay.
+We are able to discriminate this aspect by comparing the relaxation of the two nuclei with that of the muons.
+Both nuclei are sensitive to slow dynamics of spin and charge as well, since they are coupled to the EFG via their quadrupole moment.
+The fast relaxations of $^{59}$Co and $^{139}$La above 100~K have no counterpart in our $\mu^{+}$SR data [Figs.~\ref{fig:NMRrelax}(a)], and therefore must be due to EFG fluctuations, to which $I=1/2$ muons are not sensitive.
+The excitations underlying such EFG fluctuations most likely consist of thermally assisted hopping of holes across stripes, apparently taking place well below the charge ordering temperature.
+Such charge motion slows down on cooling, down to a complete freezing at temperatures of the order of 100~K, at which the full NMR signal amplitude is recovered.
+The origin of the low temperature wipeout is magnetic, as described below.

-Measurements of the DC magnetic susceptibility $\chi$ were made using a Quantum design MPMS, Fig.~\ref{stripes}(c) and (d).
-No strong features are seen around $100$~K [Fig.~\ref{stripes}(d)] where magnetic Bragg peaks start to appear in neutron diffraction.
-The magnetic susceptibilities measured after zero-field (ZF) cooling and field cooling protocols (using a measuring field of $B=100$~mT) show a gradual increase upon cooling before splitting below a temperature $T_{\mathrm{SF}}=17$~K [Fig~\ref{stripes}(c)].
+Measurements of DC magnetic susceptibility $\chi$, made using a Quantum design MPMS [Fig.~\ref{stripes}(c) and (d)] show no strong features around $100$~K [Fig.~\ref{stripes}(d)] where magnetic Bragg peaks start to appear in neutron diffraction.
+Susceptibilities measured after zero-field cooling and field cooling protocols (measuring field of $B=100$~mT) show a gradual increase upon cooling before splitting below $T=18$~K [Fig~\ref{stripes}(c)].
 This splitting is typical of a freezing of the magnetic moments at low temperature and reflects the fact that, after cooling in ZF to a region where the spins are statically frozen, we obtain a configuration which is less susceptible to magnetization than occurs if the frozen state is achieved in an applied field.
 AC susceptibility measurements were attempted on this system but a response could not be resolved.